siegerts/astro-lucia-auth-neon/README.md

 Create a corresponding environment variable dotenv file (`.env.development` or `.env.production`) with the branch connection URL.

 The Neon Project has a database (1 or more) and each branch is derived from that database branch.
 Each one of the branches maps to the development environment for the app.
-Or, new database changes can be tested on lower schemas before applying the stable environments (prod, etc).
+Or, new database changes can be tested on lower environment schemas before applying the stable environments (i.e. prod).

 ```mermaid